Ramona, San Diego County, California: Agriculture

 Although the cost of imported water has been a negative issue in recent years, avocado and citrus orchards are also prominent.

 Perhaps Ramona's greatest recent claim to fame comes from Thoroughbred horse breeding.
 The Golden Eagle Farm in eastern Ramona's Ballena Valley was the home of Best Pal, the second-place finisher of the 1991 Kentucky Derby.
 No California bred race horse has earned more than the US$5.6 million in purses he won.
 Best Pal is buried on the Golden Eagle Farm.

+Culture

+Ramona is the filming location for the films South of 8 (2016), The Samuel Project (2018), Continuance, Why the Nativity?
+(2022), and Hemet, or the Landlady Don't Drink Tea (2023).